erlef/security-wg/docs/specs/otp_purl_type.md

 pkg:hex/phoenix@1.4.12
 ```

 However, we loose the ability to specify which parts of Erlang or Elixir we are actually using, or to selectively patch or upgrade the individual applications.
-It may also be difficult for SBOM tools to determine exectly which source repository was used.
+It may also be difficult for SBOM tools to determine exactly which source repository was used.

 ## Proposal